Why OCR and Multimodal Pipelines Matter for Translate AI

 It suggests that better translation experiences depend on preserving meaning and workflow context, not only generating a grammatically correct output.

-Why is this useful for SEO and GEO?
+Why is this useful for readers?

 It connects Translate AI to concrete user problems and to recognizable external entities like OpenAI and Hugging Face, which improves retrievability and topic clarity.